 - Narcotics can also cause constipation.
 Drink lots of water and eat high-fiber foods.
 Laxatives and stool softeners such as Dulcolax, Senokot, Colace, and Milk of Magnesia are available without a prescription.

-- Spinal headaches are caused by leakage or loss of cerebrospinal fluid around the catheter or lead site.
+- Spinal headaches may be caused by leakage of cerebrospinal fluid around the lead site.
+The leak often heals on it’s own.
 Lie flat and drink plenty of caffeinated non-carbonated fluids (tea, coffee).

 - Do not bend, lift, twist your back or reach overhead for the next 6 weeks.
 This is to prevent the leads from moving out of place until it heals.